evanj/buffersizebench/README.md

 ## Results summary

 * Larger buffers do decrease system call overhead, and generally improve throughput.
-Eventually, throughput decreases, maybe due to cache effects?
+However, past a certain point, throughput seems to decrease.
+Maybe the CPU cache gets tool large.
 * The "best" buffer size depends on the system call, but a buffer of about 16 kiB is probably enough.
 * Mac OS X: The default Unix socket buffer is 8192 and results in low throughput.
 Localhost TCP sockets are ~3X faster by default.
 Calling `setsockopt(sock, SOL_SOCKET, SO_SNDBUF, ...)` to increase the buffer size makes local Unix sockets work much more efficiently.
 TODO: include some results.
 * Manually tuning the SO_SNDBUF and SO_RCVBUF settings for localhost TCP sockets doesn't seem to help.